Skip Ribbon Commands

 Proposed Amendments to Air Quality Management Fees Bylaw

-Thank you to everyone who provided input on the proposed amendments throughout 2025.
-Staff are working with this input to adjust the proposed amendments.
+Thank you to everyone who provided input on the proposed amendments to date.
+Staff continue to consider further adjustments to the proposed amendments.

 Project overview